Capita Spring Break Resort Twin Review

 How the Capita Resort Twin Ranks Against Others:

-The Capita Spring Break Resort Twin earned a score of 87.5 out of a possible review ranking of 100.
-This board is extremely versatile and fun to ride all over the resort, and in most conditions.
+Overall, the Resort Twin is extremely versatile and fun to ride all over the resort, and in most conditions.
 This is a board that carves well, feels stable underfoot, has an exceptional level of pop for jumps, and is playful enough to be great at jibbing, too.
 It’s got a noticeably fast base, and it will be a solid board for 90% of the resort and park riders out there.

 The main limitation of the Resort Twin is if you’re looking for an aggressive carver of an all mountain board, this isn’t it.
 It carves well enough for the casual resort rider, but if you’re looking to push it to its absolute speed limits, it will chatter enough to force you to slow down.
 The chatter is manageable for the occasional bombed hill, just keep your knees bent and you’ll be fine.
 However, if you’re the type of rider who only wants to go fast, there are damper and more stable boards out there to support that type of riding.
 This is more for the casual resort rider who just wants to enjoy the ride.